finos/common-domain-model/docs/contribution.md

 implementation.
-Besides, because most standard messaging formats are typically extended and customised by each market participants (e.g. FpML or FIX), the CDM allows the synonym representation for those standards to be similarly inherited and extended to cover each firm\'s specific customisation.
+Besides, because most standard messaging formats are typically extended and customised by each market participants (e.g. FpML or FIX), the CDM allows the synonym representation for those standards to be similarly inherited and extended to cover each firm's specific customisation.

 ## Embedded logic